frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 - package
 - others (depending on custom plugins you use)

-For resource and package types it's basically the same functionality as we have seen above, but written declaratively.
-So let's run the same resource transformation as we did in the `Transforming Resource` section:
+For resource and package types it's mostly the same functionality as we have seen above, but written declaratively.
+So let's run the same resource transformation as we did in the `Transforming a Resource` section:

 ```python goodread title="Python"
 from pprint import pprint